Lisa J Delissio

-Joseph Mistretta - Instructor with Science by Scientists (http://sciencefromscientists.org/people/instructors) Master's in Marine and Tropical Biology, James Cook University, Australia.
+Joseph Mistretta - Instructor with Science by Scientists (http://sciencefromscientists.org/people/instructors) Master's in Marine and Tropical Biology, James Cook University, Queensland, Australia

 Jennifer Smith-Castro - Fish and Wildlife Biologist - US Fish and Wildlife Service

 Veronica Wade - Environmental Specialist at Triumvirate Environmental

 Cortney Wieber - Instructor with Science by Scientists (http://sciencefromscientists.org/people/instructors).
 Master's in Biology, James Cook University, Queensland, Australia.
 Worked at Billabong Sanctuary with cassowaries, kangaroos, wombats, koalas and other native Australian wildlife

 (Are you not listed here but should be?
 Is your information out of date?
 Contact me and let me know how you 're doing!)